 Cherry County during the past decade has seen a slight shift in ethnicity within the County.
 Analysis of the ethnicity provides more detail as to the changes being seen in a county.
 Ethnicity is more than additional people living in the county since these new residents bring their own cultures and beliefs to the area; some of these may not mesh well with those already in place.
-The changes in Cherry County saw increases in all non-white ethnic groups between 2010 and 2020.
+The changes in Cherry County saw increases in all non-white ethnic groups between 2000 and 2010; except for the Asian and Pacific Islander which lost six people.